 entire data table with a single record token.

-#2 Updated by Shawn Bowers about 15 years ago
+#2 Updated by Shawn Bowers over 15 years ago

 I don't think it is correct to have one port per attribute.
 This approach